abshinn/mind-the-gap/README.md

 - [ ] Profit

 #### _current project direction_
-Determine which schools, districts, and US regions that can most benefit from DonorsChoose by creating a rating that describes schools as being most similar to the most active DonorsChoose schools.
+Determine which schools, districts, and US regions that can most benefit from DonorsChoose by comparing their financial and demographic similarity to the most active DonorsChoose schools.

 ## Project Checklist